researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 *Note*: After receiving each event, ComboDroid will dump the GUI layout and record the event, and cannot handle another event before showing `"Ready recording event, waiting for the next event`  on the bash.

-### 3.3 (Optional) Record Manual Execution Traces
+### 3.3 (Optional) Recording Manual Execution Traces

 If the tester runs the **beta** or **beta_record** variants of the artifact such as our example, ComboDroid will ask the tester to record manual execution traces.
 The process is similar to the one of recording a startup script:

 1. ComboDroid first initializes the recording process and freshly starts the app;
 2. After initialization, a message `Waiting for the event....` will show on bash, and the tester can begin recording execution traces.
-Besides the GUI events and the system events, when recording an execution trace the test can also specify start and end of a use case by inputting `start` and `end` on bash to specify the start and end of a use case, respectively; and
+3. Besides the GUI events and the system events, when recording an execution trace the test can also specify start and end of a use case by inputting `start` and `end` on bash to specify the start and end of a use case, respectively; and
 4. When finishing recording an execution trace, the tester can input `halt` on bash to stop recording.
 ComboDroid will show `Enter 1 to start recording, 2 to quit` on the bash, asking whether the tester wants to record another trace.
 The tester can either input `1` to go back to step 1 to do so, or `2` to quit recording.

-The recorded traces is stored at the `/home/combodroid/artifact/traces` directory.
-ComboDroid will then use these traces to conduct automatic testing.
+ComboDroid will then use recorded traces to conduct automatic testing.